 Many organizational leaders today are eagerly talking about learning goal setting for building resilience in themselves and their employees.
 According to Seijts and Latham (2012), goals establish a safety zone for creating new, promising ideas for taking positive action.
-My FABULOUS Framework for Fostering Resilience helps leaders take positive action to achieve their learning goal.
+My FABULOUS Framework for Fostering Resilience helps leaders take positive action to achieve their learning goal of increasing employee wellbeing.
 My framework puts a leader’s strengths into practice and helps them set their learning goals, which improves their organizational wellness leadership skills.

 When leaders share this goal methodology with their staff, employee wellbeing is enhanced.
 They may be facing several challenges (e.g., lowered productivity, retention) that are impacting their business.
 Having FABULOUS goals is a critical step in mitigating the impact of job burnout, compassion fatigue, and vicarious trauma.